Requirements for the Doctor of Philosophy Degree

 Some programs may require more than the above minimum hours in residence.

-All doctoral candidates must acquire appropriate teaching experience in their chosen fields prior to the award of the degree.
+All doctoral candidates must acquire appropriate teaching experience in their chosen fields prior to the awarding of the degree.
 The nature and amount of teaching, for which no academic credit is allowed, will be determined by each candidate's program.

 Demonstration of competency in foreign languages may be required in some programs.
 The requirement may be fulfilled by an examination administered by the program or in conjunction with the appropriate language department.
 The outcome of the language examination is reported to the Graduate College and will appear as a notation on the transcript.
 There is no fee for taking the exam.